George Formby: Legacy

-Formby's screen persona influenced Norman Wisdom in the 1950s and Charlie Drake in the following decade, although both these performers used pathos, which Formby avoided.

 Shortly after Formby's death a small group of fans formed the George Formby Society, which had its inaugural meeting at the Imperial Hotel Blackpool.
 George Harrison was a fan of Formby, a member of the Society and an advocate of the ukulele.
 The rest of the Beatles were also fans—they improvised with ukuleles during the recording breaks on Let It Be—and Formby's influence can be heard in the song "Her Majesty".
-The Beatles' 1995 single "Free as a Bird", ends with a slight coda including a strummed ukulele by Harrison and the voice of John Lennon played backwards, saying "Turned out nice again".
+The Beatles' 1995 single "Free as a Bird", ends with a coda including a strummed ukulele by Harrison and the voice of John Lennon played backwards, saying "Turned out nice again".

-As of 2014 there are two public statues of Formby.
-The first, by the Manx artist Amanda Barton, is in Douglas, Isle of Man, and shows him leaning on a lamp-post and dressed in the motorcycle leathers of a TT racer.
-Barton was also commissioned to provide a second statue for the Lancashire town of Wigan, which was unveiled in September 2007 in the town's Grand Arcade shopping centre.
+Formby's screen persona influenced Norman Wisdom in the 1950s and Charlie Drake in the following decade.
+A statue of Formby by the Manx artist Amanda Barton in Douglas, Isle of Man, shows him leaning on a lamp-post and dressed in the motorcycle leathers of a TT racer.
+Barton also provided a second statue for the Lancashire town of Wigan, unveiled in September 2007 in the town's Grand Arcade shopping centre.

-Formby has been the subject of five biographies as of 2014.
 In the late 1960s Harry Scott published his reminiscences of Formby, The Fabulous Formby, in 14 issues of The Vellum, the magazine of the George Formby Society; (Note: Bret considers Scott's writing to be a "stylised ... overbearingly sycophantic account".)
 John Fisher published George Formby in 1975 before Alan Randall and Ray Seaton published their book in 1974 and David Bret produced George Formby: A Troubled Genius in 1999.
-The last of the five to be published was by Sue Smart and Richard Bothway Howard in 2011, It's Turned Out Nice Again!.
-There have also been two documentaries on British television, an edition of The South Bank Show in 1992, and Frank Skinner on George Formby in 2011.
+Sue Smart and Richard Bothway Howard published another biography in 2011, It's Turned Out Nice Again!.
+Documentaries about Formby on British television have included an edition of The South Bank Show in 1992 and Frank Skinner on George Formby in 2011.

 In 2004 Formby was inducted into the Ukulele Hall of Fame, a non-profit organisation for the preservation of ukulele history.
 His citation reads, in part: "He won such love and respect for his charismatic stage presence, technical skill and playful lyrics that he remains popular forty years after his death."
 In June 2012 a Blackpool Boat Car tram, number 604, was repainted and returned to service with sponsorship from the George Formby Society.
 The tram was named "George Formby OBE" and images of him are affixed within the trolley.